Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-09-AB-Testing.md

 The *observed frequencies* are the true values that we’ve seen.

 The *expected frequencies* are essentially what we would *expect* to see based on all of the data.

-**Note:** Another option when comparing "rates" is a test known as the *Z-Test For Proportions*.
-While, we could absolutely use this test here, we have chosen the Chi-Square Test For Independence because:

-* The resulting test statistic for both tests will be the same
-* The Chi-Square Test can be represented using 2x2 tables of data - meaning it can be easier to explain to stakeholders
-* The Chi-Square Test can extend out to more than 2 groups - meaning the business can have one consistent approach to measuring signficance

 ___